 CPR has joined forces with CEDR to offer joint CPR/CEDR Advanced Mediation Skills Training leading to CEDR international accreditation.
-This training is offered on regular basis.
+This training is offered on regular basis and listed under Upcoming Events.

-In addition, CPR Members and Distinguished Neutrals can benefit from a 10% discount on the following training courses which are regularly offered by CEDR at various locations around the world:
+In addition, CPR members and Distinguished Neutrals receive a 10% discount on the following training courses, which are regularly offered by CEDR at various locations around the world:

 Course 1: CEDR Mediator skills training is a five-day program of comprehensive tuition and participation in effective dispute resolution where participants are trained in the skills needed for effective mediation of commercial disputes and assessed for CEDR Accreditation, internationally recognized as the standard of excellence.